 For centralized architecture, in case End Station_1 generates a TSN service request with the destination as End Station_2, it will negotiate with CUC and CUC will negotiate with CNC.
 Based on the collected LLDP information from each port and bridge capabilities (e.g. bridge delay for each port pair), CNC is aware of End Station_1, End Station_2 can communicate with each other via [Port_1, Port_2] of 5GS Bridge.
 The CNC will provide the following TSN information to 5GS Bridge:

-- TSN QoS and traffic forwarding information for egress port (i.e. Port_2).
+- TSN QoS and for egress port (i.e. Port_2).

 - PFSP information for ingress Port (i.e. Port_1).

+The traffic forwarding in the UPF can be established in a number of different ways:

+Based on the general Ethernet forwarding principles using flooding and MAC learning, as specified in 23.501 section 5.8.2.5.3.

+Based on 5G VN, as specified in 23.501 section 5.8.2.13.
+This may involve operator pre-configuration.

+Based on CNC provided static filtering entries.
+In release 16 this is specified for the uplink direction only; release 17 enhancements are needed to extend CNC provided static filtering entry support for all directions.

+Traffic forwarding setup takes place before the establishment of the TSN stream.
+The traffic forwarding mechanisms are general and apply to both TSC and non-TSC traffic.

+For the determination of the egress port information, the TSN AF can use information regarding the traffic forwarding.
+This is available from the CNC in case of static filtering entries.
+In other cases, the ingress and egress ports are determined using local information, such as local configuration or from information provided by the CNC such as PSFP information or the explicit information provisioning in Solution #21.

 5GS Bridge configures the QoS mapping and TSCAI for PDU Session_1 and PDU Session _2 respectively, based on the received information.

 6.2.2 Functional Description